jsbronder/b3dfg/readme.txt

 Locking review.
 We won't be using threads or anything initially, but the driver should be as close to usual kernel quality as possible - if two ioctls can run at the same time and would cause a race, that should be prevented.

+Frame fill times.
+Are we interested in knowing the exact time when each image arrived in each buffer?
+We certainly were in the old system, but that was because we required that information to synchronize the frames from the 3 cameras.
+Now they are always synchronized, but do we want this functionality anyway?

 TRP_DROPPED overflow.
 The accuracy of TRP_DROPPED is likely not of huge importance to the software - if we've dropped frames we're in trouble, but